On this page

 Exploitation plan and plan costs

-As of 1 April 2017 the total amount charged by municipalities for the development of public utilities with regard to construction or redevelopment plans is fixed.
-Builders and developers can use a model in order to estimate the expected costs.
+The total amount charged by municipalities for the development of public utilities with regard to construction or redevelopment plans is fixed.
+Builders and developers can use a model (in Dutch) in order to estimate the expected costs.